alekssamos/SocksToVPN/README.md

 `./SocksToVPN`

 For Windows users, simply run the SocksToVPN.exe file.
-3. Enter Your Proxy Information
+3. Enter Your Proxy Information or set it from environment variables

 SocksToVPN will prompt you to enter your SOCKS5 proxy credentials in the following format: